Frequently Asked Questions

-Both Full and Associate certificate students must complete an intership during the 18 month course.
+Both Full and Associate certificate students must complete an internship during the certification course.
 This is in addition to coursework you will be completing at the time.
 You may also see this referred to as the “practicum” period of your Montessori online training.

 When is the internship performed?

 The start date for your internship will depend on many factors, including the start date you enter the CGMS program, the traditional school calendar for your country, and your own readiness to complete the internship.
-As many CGMS assignments are built around the internship period, you are required to complete the internship during the 18 month course.
+As many CGMS assignments are built around the internship period, you are required to complete the internship during the course duration.
 This is in addition to your coursework.

 How long is the internship?

-The internship must last a full school year (about 9 months in total) and be at least 4 hours per day, five days a week.
+The internship must last a full school year (about 9 months in total) and be five days a week.
 The required hours per day will depend upon the age level.

 Does CGMS help me find an internship site?